Breathing and Sinus: Education and Treatment

 The sinuses are hollow spaces in the skull that are lined with mucosal tissue.
 This specialized tissue moves mucus and impurities from the sinuses into the nose and throat.
 Tiny passages known as osteomeatal complexes, connect the sinuses with the inside of the nose.
 The sinuses are shown below:

 What is acute sinusitis?

 Allergies, a deviated septum, or common cold can prevent the sinuses from draining normally.
 When this happens, a sinus infection (sinusitis) can occur.
 Because the draining spaces inside the nose are millimeters or less in size, even minimal swelling can cause sinusitis.
-A head cold that lasts more than a few days may be an acute sinus infection.
+A head cold that lasts more than a week may be an acute sinus infection.
 Multiple episodes are termed “recurrent acute sinusitis”.

 What is chronic sinusitis?

 If the sinus infection lasts greater than three months, you have a chronic sinus infection.
 The bacteria will be more complex than during acute sinusitis and antibiotics are used mainly for worsening episodes of the sinus infection.

 What are sinusitis signs and symptoms?

 Thickened nasal discharge– Infected mucus becomes increasingly thick, green or yellow in color, and may have a bad odor.
 The discharge can drain from the nose or be coughed up.

 Headaches or sinus facial pain– Pressure from obstruction of the small sinus passageways can cause severe facial pain, headaches, toothaches, or worsened nasal congestion.